-\begin{theorem} Let $G$ be a topological Kac--Moody group of rank $2$ defined over a finite field $\F_q$ of order $q=p^a$ where $p$ is prime, with symmetric generalised Cartan matrix $\left( \right)$, $m\geq 2$.
-Then $G$ has edge-transitive cocompact lattices $\G$ of each of the following isomorphism types, and every edge-transitive cocompact lattice $\G$ in $G$ is isomorphic to one of the following amalgams.
+\begin{theorem} Let $G$ be a complete Kac--Moody group of rank $2$ with symmetric generalised Cartan matrix $\left( \right)$, $m \geq 2$, defined over the finite field $\F_q$ of order $q=p^a$ where $p$ is prime.
+Then in the following cases, the group $G$ admits edge-transitive cocompact lattices of each of the following isomorphism types.